SketchyScene/SketchySceneColorization/Instance_Matching/README.md

 # Instance Matching Module

-This folder holds the code and dataset for *Instance Matching Module* in the SketchyScene Colorization system.
+This directory hosts the code and dataset for *Instance Matching Module* in the SketchyScene Colorization system.

 ## Requirements
 - Python 3